 There’s a reason why makeup sex just solves everything, magically.
 After you’ve had a fight, stress hormones spike and the body craves feel-good hormones dopamine, oxytocin, serotonin, and endorphins – which are released in plenty when you have sex in marriage.
 These decrease feelings of irritability and depressive behaviors.
 Oxytocin – also dubbed as the love or cuddle hormone – is the key chemical to build bonds with other human beings.
 After your lovemaking session, you’ll automatically calm down and feel a doting love for your other half.
 This fosters deeper communication and a strong emotional connection.

 #3 Reduces Stress

 We’re all instinctively aware that quality sex with our partner makes for a great stress salve.
-Thanks to all the endorphins that are released as the result of physical intimacy.
-But, sex doesn’t just boost your mood right afterward, research work suggests: the optimistic state of mind lingers on.
+Thanks to all the happy hormones that are released as the result of physical intimacy.
+But sex doesn’t just boost your mood right afterward: research work suggests that the optimistic state of mind lingers on.
 In a 2006 study, it was found that women felt less stressed and in high spirits the day after they had satisfactory intercourse.
 The same results weren’t true for orgasms without a partner.
 In addition, a Scottish research work concluded that individuals who had penetrative intercourse had less of a blood pressure rise during stressful events.
 This basically means you’ve got a much serene response to regular life stressors, let’s say being stuck in traffic or dealing with a negative coworker.
 Another experiment along the same lines proved “positive physical contact” with a partner decreases cortisol levels much better than just emotional support.
 So, a hug does make things better.